Jim Lee: Praise and criticism

 In 2024, following the announcement that Lee would accept commissions to be delivered to customers at conventions, a small subset of fans expressed annoyance for the high prices given by Lee' agent, Albert Moy.
 A majority of the comics industry expressed support on social media for Lee's right to charge these prices including Bengal, Tom Taylor, Fabian Nicieza, and Mark Brooks.
 Many comic book writers and artists also shared many stories of Lee's previous generosity on social media.
-On Twitter, comic book writer, Gail Simone shared a story of how Lee drew free charity sketches in order to cover John Ostrander's eye surgery.
+On Twitter, comic book writer Gail Simone shared a story of how Lee drew free charity sketches in order to cover John Ostrander's eye surgery.
 CBR's Brian Cronin also defended Lee's prices, which he argued were proportionate to the limits placed on his drawing time by his role as DC Comics President, and the level of esteem and demand placed on Lee's art by his status as one of the top artists of all time, much in the same that any business in a free market calculated prices and discounts based on demand.
 Underscoring this latter point, Cronin observed that Lee was one of only two artists, along with Alex Ross, who had placed in the top five of CBR's 2022 Master Artists List, who were still actively producing comics art.
 Cronin also pointed out that Lee's art was often re-sold on the secondary market for similar prices, making that pricing on the part of Lee and his agent reasonable.
-In addition, Cronin stated that Lee did considerable charity work, calling into question the notion that the prices were motivated by greed.
+Echoing the arguments of others, Cronin stated that Lee did considerable charity work, and called into question the notion that the prices were motivated by greed.
 Cronin viewed this criticism as part of the broader practice on the part of the public of devaluing the work of illustrators, arguing that such criticism was not leveled at celebrities who charged fans hundreds of dollars for photo-ops and autographs at fan conventions.